MS MIS Career Checklist

 Build your network

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and UB Career Connector Network.
-(Career Connector is currently under construction.
-It is expected to be back online in fall of 2022.)
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and your personal professional contacts.
+Sign up for Connect-a-Bull, an online space for alumni and students to connect.

 Stay active with campus career events